 IGNOU DNHE Fee Structure

-The program fee for Diploma in Nutrition and Health Education (DNHE) is Rs 3,000.
+The program fee for Diploma in Nutrition and Health Education (DNHE) is INR 3,000.

 IGNOU DNHE Duration:

-- The minimum duration for the course: 1 year
+- The minimum duration for the course is 1 year

-- The maximum duration for the course: 3 years
+- The maximum duration for the course is 3 years

 IGNOU DNHE Application Form 2023

-The Application form in IGNOU for DNHE program is available online.
-Students who are interested and eligible for IGNOU DNHE course must apply through IGNOU’s portal.
-All programs require registration fee of INR 300.
+The Application form in IGNOU for the DNHE program will be available online.
+Students who are interested and eligible for the IGNOU DNHE course must apply through IGNOU’s portal.
+All programs require a registration fee of INR 300.
 Students can deposit IGNOU application fees using debit/credit cards, or net banking.
 For future reference, students are required to print out/download a receipt after submitting their application.

 IGNOU DNHE Assignment

-The deadline for the submission of the IGNOU DNHE June TEE assignment will soon announce.
-Students who are pursuing the IGNOU DNHE course need to submit the assignments of all the concerned subjects in the desired format as asked by the institution before the last date.
+The deadline for the submission of the IGNOU DNHE June TEE assignment has been announced.
+Students who are pursuing the IGNOU DNHE course need to submit the assignments of all the concerned subjects in the desired format as asked by the institution before the last date is 15 May 2023.
 The assignment can be submitted by the students by either visiting the study center of IGNOU or through the official assignment portal of IGNOU.

 IGNOU DNHE Exam Form

-IGNOU Exam form for Diploma in Nutrition and Health Education will soon release; one who wants to appear for June TEE 2022 will have to fill out the exam form by the deadline.
-It is a must to submit the examination form before the deadline at the exam.ignou.ac.in.
+IGNOU Exam form for Diploma in Nutrition and Health Education has been released one who wants to appear for June TEE 2023 must fill out the exam form by 10 May 2023 with a late fee of INR 1,100 up to 06:00 PM.
+It is a must to submit the examination form before the deadline at the @exam.ignou.ac.in.
 The conduction of the term-end examination takes place in two sessions (December and June).

 IGNOU DNHE Study Material

-IGNOU study material is available online and offline both. eGyanKosh is the online portal for DNHE Study material and is easily accessible to every student.
+IGNOU DNHE study material is available online and offline both. eGyanKosh is the online portal.
+IGNOU Study material is easily accessible to every student.
 Now students can access their DNHE course study material to complete their assignments. eGyanKosh also avails the previous year’s questions for preparing the next year’s exam.
-Those students who wish to get offline study material, have to go to the University nearest regional center.
+Those students who wish to get offline study material, have to go to the University’s nearest regional center.
+To download the IGNOU DNHE study material follow this link @egyankosh.ac.in/handle/123456789/44123.

 IGNOU DNHE Syllabus: